hardwario/website/content/blog/2018-01-11-grand-video-tutorial.en.md

 Hey guys,

-our friend **Martin Hubáček** has created a wonderful **video tutorial** that will help you to get started with the **BigClown IoT Kit**.
+our friend **Martin Hubáček** has created a wonderful **video tutorial** that will help you to get started with the **HARDWARIO IoT Kit**.
 You will get a grasp how to control relay, smart LED strip and work with **Node-RED** flow-based programming.
 I hope you will enjoy watching it as much as I did.

 You will find the **YouTube video** below or start watching it here right away: